gabrigode/EVA/README.md

 # EVA
-Accessibility focused game that uses voice commands to play.
+Accessibility game that uses voice commands to control a spaceship to right, left or shoot.
 By Daniel Veiga, Gabriel Barbosa, Lucas Leonardo, Igor Molina and Yuri Machado.

 ### Pre-requisites:

-You need:
+You'll need this in order to run the game:
 * Microsoft Speech Platform (x86 and x64)
 * Microphone
 * Speak portuguese